ruisater/ruisater.github.io/about/index.md

 From the sublime to the mundane, from losers to victors, from the real to the literary, encompassing the sacred and the profane, the transcendent and the immanent, from myths of creation to tidings of the end times, all is contained in the Dream, that virtuality above the virtual, that fetus in fetu of the ideal, that sardonic ersatz of the real.
 -->

-**Contact[^1]:** <rafl85@yahoo.com>
+**Contact:** <rafl85@yahoo.com>

-[^1]: Given the lack of socializing virtuess from the author's part, human contact will be proceeded only after careful ponderation, and only in cases of philosophical emergency, factual correctedness, or aesthetic pleasance.
+[Given the lack of socializing virtuess from the author's part, human contact will be proceeded only after careful ponderation, and only in cases of philosophical emergency, factual correctedness, or aesthetic pleasance.]

 **Tumblr:** <http://oneirocriticon.tumblr.com> [or click the link at the end of the page]

 **Image Credit (top)**: *El fusilamiento de Torrijos* (detail), 1888; Antonio Gisbert

-**License:** Unless otherwise stated, all contents of this website are made available under a Creative Commons Attribution-ShareAlike 4.0 International license.
-That means you can share, alter, and remix my content, and even scrape some bucks from it, as long as you play nice and give names.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This blog by <span xmlns:cc="http://creativecommons.org/ns#" property="cc:attributionName">Rui Sater</span> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.